wso2/docs-is/en/identity-server/next/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

 !!! note
     To support symmetric encryption, you must specify a PKCS12 type keystore as the internal keystore.

-1. Ensure that the shared secret for symmetric encryption is added to the internal keystore .
+1. Ensure that the shared secret for symmetric encryption is added to the internal keystore.
 To create a PKCS12 keystore with an AES key or add an existing key to the keystore, use the following command:

     ```bash
-    keytool -genseckey -keystore internal.p12 -storetype pkcs12 -storepass password -keyalg aes -keysize 256 -alias new_alias -keypass password
+    keytool -genseckey -alias wso2carbon -keyalg AES -keysize 256 -keystore internal.p12 -storetype pkcs12 -storepass password -keypass password
     ```

-2. Update the alias to the new alias in the deployment.toml for the internal keystore configuration.
+2. Update the alias to the new alias in the `deployment.toml` file for the internal keystore configuration.

     ```toml
     [keystore.internal]
     file_name = "internal.p12"
     type = "PKCS12"
-    alias = "new_alias"
+    alias = "wso2carbon"
     password = "$secret{keystore_password}"
     key_password = "$secret{keystore_password}"
     ```